PAL Publishers and PAL membership

 P.A.L.
 (PAL) stands for “Published and Listed.”
 This level of membership is open to those whose books, articles, poems, stories, illustrations, photographs, films, television or electronic media for children have been commercially published by one of the designated PAL publishers listed in the SCBWI Market Surveys.
 PAL members may have a speaker’s listing in the “Find A Speaker” area of the site.
 They are also able to sell books at certain regional events where such sales are organized and sponsored by the regional chapter.

-The SCBWI PAL list is a global index that includes the largest trade publishers and imprints to small independent publishing houses.
-A publisher must meet the following criteria to qualify as a PAL publisher:
+The SCBWI PAL list is a global index that includes the largest trade publishers and imprints as well as small independent publishing houses.

 PAL Publisher Guidelines

-1. The author/illustrator shall not have paid any money or consideration for the publication, marketing, editing and/or distribution or any other payment of their work in any format.
-This would eliminate all vanity publishing and subsidy publishing as well as hybrid publishing in which publication costs are taken from the creator’s royalties.
+1. The author/illustrator shall not have paid any money to the publisher for consideration of their work, nor for the publication, marketing, editing and/or distribution of their work, nor any other payment in order to produce their work in any format.
+This eliminates all forms of vanity publishing, subsidy publishing, and hybrid publishing, including agreements in which publication costs are taken from the creator’s royalties.

 4. There must exist a means of broad distribution to the retail customer.

-5. The publisher must publish works from more than one author and illustrator, or family.
-Thus, if there are several illustrators but only one author (or vice versa) it will not qualify.
+5. The publisher must publish works from at least five authors and/or illustrators who are not related to each other.
+Thus, if there are several illustrators but only one author (or vice versa), the publisher will not qualify.

-5. The publisher shows a track record of publishing works for a children’s/YA audience.
+5. The publisher must show a consistent track record of publishing works for a children’s/YA audience.

 6. The publisher, whether traditional or new media, provides a means of marketing at no cost to the author/illustrator.